Take a trip Florence

 • The Duomo: Santa Maria del Fiore Cathedral

-Why not start with one of the most magnificent buildings in the world?
+Why not begin with one of the most beautiful buildings in the world?

-A true blend of styles!
-The time taken for its construction paid off.
-The construction of the Duomo, or Santa Maria del Fiore Cathedral, began in 1296 and was completed in 1436.
+A true blend of styles, its long construction was well worth the wait.
+Work on the Duomo, or the Cathedral of Santa Maria del Fiore, began in 1296 and was completed in 1436.

 • The Ponte Vecchio

-Head to the only bridge still standing since the Middle Ages.
-Built in 1345, it offers an unforgettable journey before you even reach it.
-You’ll pass through the secret passage of the Vasari Corridor, built in 1565.
+Head to the only bridge still standing since the Middle Ages, built in 1345.
+To reach it, you’ll first enjoy an unforgettable path through the secret passage of the Vasari Corridor, built in 1565.

-In its time, the Medici family used this passage to travel between the Palazzo Vecchio and the Palazzo Pitti.
-From there, you’ll walk along charming streets like Via Por Santa Maria and Via Calimala.
+In its time, the Medici family used it to travel between the Palazzo Vecchio and the Pitti Palace.
+From there, you’ll wander through charming streets like Via Por Santa Maria and Via Calimala.

-Another excellent route is Via Roma.
-One of the most famous bridges in the world, the Ponte Vecchio invites you to explore Florence’s artisanal craftsmanship in its small wooden shops.
-You’ll find goldsmiths, specialty gold shops, and artisan jewelers, making this a truly magical experience.
+Another lovely option awaits along Via Roma.
+This marvel, one of the most famous bridges in the world, invites you to discover Florentine craftsmanship in its small wooden shops.
+You’ll step into goldsmiths’ workshops, specialty gold boutiques, and artisan jewelers’ stores.

 • Piazzale Michelangelo